Journey to Becoming a Chiropractor

 Community Programs and Initiatives

 Both clinical sites that I’m associated with are teaching clinics.
-I’ve been able to establish two co-op programs with local high schools, as well as informal co-op programs and observational programs with students at different universities.
-With the high school co-op programs, the students earn credits to be here and learn.
-My university students are pre-medical school, pre-physio, and pre-chiropractic.
-They get firsthand experience of treating and communicating with patients.
+I’ve been able to establish multiple co-op programs with local high schools and colleges, as well as informal co-op programs and observational programs with students from different universities.
+With respect to the high school and college co-op programs, students earn credits to be here and learn.
+My university students are pre-medical school, pre-physiotherapy, and pre-chiropractic.
+These students obtain firsthand experience of treating and communicating with patients.